cisco-en-programmability/catalyst-center-ansible-iac/README.md

 For brownfield Catalyst Center (Network already discovered in Catalyst Center) with devices are in inventory, then automated inventory generation can be performed through inventory_gen playbook.
 Following the below Steps:

-i.
 Create a basic inventory file with Cisco Catalyst Center Inputs in inventory folder. for example demo_inv.yml
   ---
     ```bash
         #Inventory file for demo_lab